-Marketing staff engage and nurture new and existing clients with educational information about how your products and services can provide a solution.
+Marketing staff engages and nurtures new and existing clients with educational information about how your products and services can provide a solution.

-Quoting staff, for most manufactures, focus on providing pricing and delivery information; however, these staff often have deep knowledge about specific projects and requirements.
+Quoting staff, for most manufacturers, focus on providing pricing and delivery information; however, these staff often have deep knowledge about specific projects and requirements.

 How does your client-facing team work together?